-Robert Bloomfield was born in 1766 at Honington in Suffolk.
+Robert Bloomfield is buried in Campton churchyard.
+He was born in 1766 at Honington in Suffolk.
 He did not come from a wealthy background and matters were made worse by the fact that his father died when he was only a year old.
 Fortunately for him his mother was an educated woman, she kept the village school, and so was able to teach him to read and write.

 When he was eleven he became apprentice to a farmer but he was too small and frail for the rigours of farm work, so at the age of fifteen he moved to London, apprenticed to a poor shoemaker.
 He wrote The Farmer's Boy in a crowded attic in Bell Alley, London, memorising it until he could write it down; it was published in 1800 and made his name.
 He published four collections of poetry in his easy, unchallenging style - Rural Tales in 1802, News from the Farm in 1804, Wild Flowers in 1806 and The Banks of the Wye in 1811.